L0uko/Salitracker-Tsoha/readme.md

 README
+##Salitracker
 The function of this database is to track the users gym visits and show the progress that the user has made.

-It will have atleast the following features:
+The final version will have  the following features:
   Logging in
   input the made exercises
   the weight of the exercises